 Professor for Ecotoxicology and Environmental Sciences at the University of Gothenburg, with a main interest in regulatory (eco)toxicology and risk assessment of complex exposure situations.

-Associate Professor, Bioengineering, University of California, Merced.
+Associate Professor, School of Biological Sciences, University of Utah.

 Professor at the University of South Florida College of Marine Science studying viral and microbial ecology